maypoleflyn/HG/README.md

 # Horseradish-genome

+# Codes

 All the codes in the genome analysis could be found in the code.txt.

-# The genome file could be found below
+# The genome files could be found below

 Ar.cds.fa.gz: CDS file